 It reminds me – the leader is often the last to know when something is wrong.
 I have consistently told this to the teams I lead.
 You only know what you know.

 And many times, because of the scope of responsibility of the leader, he or she isn’t privy to all the intricacies of the organization.
-Some people, simply because they would rather talk behind someone’s back than do the difficult thing of facing confrontation, tell others the problems they see before they share them with the leader.
+Then there are people, simply because they would rather talk behind someone’s back than do the difficult thing of facing confrontation, tell others the problems they see before they share them with the leader.
 Without some systems of discovering problems the leader may be clueless there is even a problem.

 Unaware leaders have some commonalities among them.
 (By the way, I’ve written this in a general sense for all organizations, but its equally true in the church context.)